FAQs for Facilities Seeking Accreditation in Relationship Testing

 • Testing: The laboratory portion of a controlled process for DNA analysis and interpretation for the purposes of human relationship testing.

-How does a new facility meet the experience requirements for accreditation?
+How does a new facility meet the experience requirements for AABB accreditation?

-The majority of all relationship testing performed is for non-legal purposes – curiosity tests.
-A laboratory seeking accreditation should perform these non-legal cases following all the AABB Standards for Relationship Testing Laboratories, including a complete chain-of-custody, and then these cases may be submitted as representative cases for accreditation.
+TThe majority of all relationship testing performed is for non-legal purposes.
+A laboratory seeking accreditation should perform these non-legal cases following the AABB Standards for Relationship Testing Laboratories, including a complete chain-of-custody.
+These cases may be submitted as representative cases for AABB accreditation.

-For a new laboratory seeking accreditation, the tests performed prior to completing the accreditation process and receiving their certificate, will not be accepted by immigration offices and most state court systems.
+For a new laboratory seeking accreditation, the tests performed prior to completing the accreditation process and receiving a certificate will not be accepted by immigration offices and most state court systems.
 So, any cases that may be presented for court and all immigration cases should be referred to an AABB-accredited laboratory.